 After you enter Japan with COE, you will receive RESIDENCE CARD at the airport immigration counter.

 Your VISA STATUS and information such as period of stay, date of expiry etc. are stated on the RESIDENCE CARD.
-You will need to process necessary application or notification when the information written on the card is changed etc. For some VISA STATUS such as DESIGNATED ACTIVITES etc., a slip titled DESIGNATION / 指定書 will be stapled on your passport.
+You will need to process necessary application or notification when the information written on the card is changed etc. For some VISA STATUS such as DESIGNATED ACTIVITIES etc., a slip titled DESIGNATION / 指定書 will be stapled on your passport.
 This DESIGNATION is something like a part of RESIDENCE CARD to confirm detailed information of your activity granted under the visa status.
 You must keep it while you have RESIDENCE CARD corresponding to.

 For more details of RESIDENCE CARD, jump to the page below:

-VISA SPONSOR
+VISA SPONSOR / PROXY

-VISA SPONSOR here is not a person who is required to support the applicant’s stay in Japan financially.
 As for visa related procedures, the term “VISA SPONSOR” is often referred to a person (organization, company or school etc.) who invites the applicant for the purpose of stay in Japan and acts as a proxy for the application.

 COE Application must be filed in the name of;